Refinancing: Which Option is for You?

 Lowering Your Payments

-Is your refinance primarily to lower your rate and monthly payments?
-If so, your best option may be a low fixed-rate loan.
-Maybe you are currently in a mortgage loan with a high, fixed interest rate, or a mortgage loan in which the interest rate varies : an adjustable rate mortgage (ARM).
-Different that the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of your loan, even as interest rates rise.
-If you are not expecting to sell your home in the near future (about 5 years), a fixed-rate mortgage can particularly be a wise loan option.
-On the other hand, if you can see yourself moving within the next few years, an ARM with a small initial rate may be the ideal way to lower your monthly payments.
+Are your refinance goals to lower your rate and consequently your mortgage payments?
+In that case, a low, fixed rate loan may be the right choice for you.
+An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loan programs that you might want to refinance.
+Even when interest rates rise, a fixed-rate mortgage will remain at the same, low interest rate, unlike an ARM.
+If you are not expecting to sell your home in the near future (about five years), a fixed rate mortgage loan can especially be a good loan option.
+On the other hand, if you can see yourself selling your home before too long, an ARM mortgage with a low initial rate may be the ideal way to lower your monthly payments.

 Getting Out some Cash

-Do you have other debt, perhaps with a high interest rate, that you want to consolidate?
-If you have enough equity, paying off other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) may help save you a lot of cash each month.
+Do you want to pull out a portion of your equity to consolidate additional debt?
+Excellent idea!
+If you have a fair amount of equity, paying off other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) could help save you a lot of money each month.

-Do you plan to build up equity more quickly, and pay off your mortgage more quickly?
-You should consider refinancing to a shorterterm loan, like a 15-year mortgage loan.
-Although your monthly payment amount will usually be more, you can save on interest; so your equity amount will build up faster.
-However, if you have held your existing thirty-year mortgage for a number of years and the loan balance is relatively low, you might be able to do this without raising your monthly mortgage payment — you may even be able to save!
-To help you figure out your options and the numerous benefits in refinancing, please call us at (650) 689-5684.
+Are you hoping to fatten up your equity faster, and pay your mortgage loan off sooner?
+If this is your plan, the refinance can move you to a mortgage loan program with a short, for example: a 15 year loan.
+You will be paying less interest and growing your home equity faster, even though your payments will usually be bigger than you have been paying.
+However, if you've held your existing thirty-year loan for a long time and the remaining balance is somewhat low, you may be do this without raising your monthly mortgage payment — it's even possible to save!
+To help you figure out your options and the numerous benefits of refinancing, please contact us at 6507631924.
 We are here for you.

 Curious about refinancing your home?
 Give us a call at 6507631924.